 Message from the Co-Chairs

-" ¡Bienvenidos!
-We are thrilled to welcome you to the new home page for the Latinx/a/o Knowledge Community (LKC).
-Please take this opportunity to learn more about us, catch up on the latest newsletter, read our blog posts, or follow us on Twitter, Facebook, Instagram, or LinkedIn!"
+¡Bienvenidx/os!
+We are thrilled to welcome you to the new page for the Latinx/a/o Knowledge Community (LKC).
+Please take this opportunity to learn more about us, how to get involved, and follow us on Twitter, Facebook, Instagram or LinkedIn!

 The LKC works in collaboration with other higher education and national partners to advance and support increased understanding of Latinx/a/o issues and experiences, as well as the development and advancement of policies and action related to Latinx/a/o national issues.
-Recent partners include the National Association of Student Personnel Administrators (NASPA) Community College Division Latino Task Force, Eastern Connecticut University, Florida Atlantic University, Latinos in Higher Ed, Rutgers University, San Diego State University, University of New Mexico, Voto Latino, and Whittier College.
+Recent partners include the National Association of Student Personnel Administrators (NASPA) Community College Division Latino Task Force, Gender and Sexuality Knowledge Community, Civic Learning and Democratic Engagement Knowledge Community, Eastern Connecticut University, Florida Atlantic University, Latinos in Higher Ed, Rutgers University, San Diego State University, University of New Mexico, Voto Latino, and Whittier College.

 The Latinx/a/o Knowledge Community (KC) is one of four ethnic-based knowledge communities within NASPA.
 As a knowledge community, the Latinx/a/o KC actively promotes the empowerment of NASPA members through education, research, shared knowledge, mentoring initiatives, and the use of online forums to disseminate information and facilitate discourse.
 We will actively develop and encourage cross-cultural communication, collaboration, and awareness while celebrating the unique differences inherent in our community thus, enriching our NASPA experience and enhancing our understanding of student learning and development.
 As student affairs professionals we will challenge and engage our community to advance Latinx/as/os in NASPA as well as in our colleges and universities throughout the country.